Reconstructing and resampling: a guide to utilising posterior samples from gravitational wave observations: Introduction

 \section{Introduction}

 Gravitational wave observations of merging black holes and neutron stars are now routinely made by interferometric gravitational wave detectors.
-There are currently four operational kilometre-scale interferometes: \acl{LIGO} \citep[LIGO:][]{LIGOScientific:2014pky}, Virgo \citep{VIRGO:2014yos}, and KAGRA \citep{KAGRA:2020tym}.
-Their raw output is a time series of calibrated strain, representing the relative difference in arm lengths between the instruments.
+There are currently four operational kilometre-scale interferometes: \aclu{LIGO} \citep[LIGO:][]{LIGOScientific:2014pky}, Virgo \citep{VIRGO:2014yos}, and KAGRA \citep{KAGRA:2020tym}.
+Their raw output is a time series of calibrated strain, representing the relative difference in arm lengths for each instrument.
 The \ac{LVK} Collaborations publish this data \citep{GWTC-4-data} in addition to the \acl{GWTC} \citep[\acsu{GWTC}:][]{GWTC-4-intro}, containing a list of candidate signals and measurements of their Bayesian posterior distributions \citep{GWTC-4-results}.

 The posterior distribution \citep[see][for a discussion on why a Bayesian framework is used]{Thrane:2018qnx} is defined as the probability density of a set of source parameters $\parameters$ conditional on the data \data and model \model (which implicitly defines the parameters) and can be calculated up to a normalisation factor from